preciofishbone/OmniaDocsG2/_build/html/_sources/admin-settings/business-group-settings/search/index.rst.txt

 + **Search Query**: Add the Search Query here (see below for an example).
 + **Search Templates**: Select one or more Search Templates from the list.

-Here's an example of a Search Category, with example of Search Query:
+Here's an example of a Search Category:

 .. image:: search-example.png